 In other words, the car won’t be able to start, and it would be so much easier to work on it if the engine bay is easily accessible.
-Even if the worst happens and the car needs to be towed, having the front end sticking out is better should the vehicle need to be hitched to a waiting tow truck?
+Even if the worst happens and the car needs to be towed, having the front end sticking out is better, in case the vehicle needs to be hitched to a waiting tow truck.

 A car parked in reverse is always ready for action